-Student Injury: Any student injury should be reported immediately to the CI, CCCE and clinical advisor and addressed according to the ULM Workers Compensation policy.
+Student Injury: Any student injury should be reported immediately to the CI and DCE/ADCE and addressed according to the ULM Workers Compensation policy.
 Students are required to complete the Employer's First Report of Injury and submit it to the ULM Human Resource Department within 24 hours of the incident.